pradunya7774/pradunya7774/README.md

 <h1 align="center">Hi 👋, I'm Pradunya Suryawanshi</h1>
-<h3 align="center">An ambitious and Self-motivated full stack web developer.
+<h3 align="center">An ambitious and Self-motivated frontend developer.
 Self-disciplined and
 goal-oriented professional capable of completing assignments within a given timeline.
 Team collaborator with good communication and interpersonal skills who can adapt to new ideas and create innovative solutions.
 Look forward to